Receiver Vs Amplifier: Understanding The Differences And Similarities

 If the connections and volume settings are all correct, the next step is to check the audio settings on your device.
 Depending on the receiver or amplifier you are using, there may be specific settings that need to be adjusted.
 Refer to the user manual for instructions on how to navigate the settings menu and ensure that the audio output is properly configured.

-If you have gone through these troubleshooting steps and still have no sound output, it is possible that there may be an issue with the receiver or amplifier itself.
+If you have gone through these steps and still have no sound output, it is possible that there may be an issue with the receiver or amplifier itself.
 In such cases, it is advisable to contact the manufacturer’s customer support or seek assistance from a professional.

 Distorted or Poor Audio Quality